 Extensions of Time

 If you are approaching the deadline after receiving a Notice of Allowance but do not have use of the trademark, you can instead file a Request for an Extension of Time.
-Filing this request will add six months to the original deadline (regardless of when you file the request).
+Filing this request will add six months to the original deadline (regardless of when the request is filed).
 You are allowed to file up to five Requests for an Extension of Time, but must pay a filing fee each time.
 If you file for all five extensions, you are not able to request additional time.
 Instead, you will need to file a Statement of Use by the deadline, or your application will go abandoned.

 Are You Ready To Submit a Statement of Use?